HellsJanitor/28-Alphas-Later/README.md

 Honey infection treatment reduced to 3% from 5%.

-Despair medication (St. John’s Wort and Lithium) is in rare medical loot, and in trader stock.
+Despair medication (St. John’s Wort and Lithium) is in rare medical loot and trader stock.
 Not currently craftable.

 ### ZOMBIES/ENEMIES